MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-updates-app.md

 You can search for the following activities:

-- Create new approval request

-- View approval request details

-- Approved approval request

-- Rejected approval request

-- Canceled approval request

-- Shared approval request

-- File attached to approval request

-- Reassigned approval request

-- Added e-signature to approval request

-- Viewed e-signature request details

-- Reviewed e-signature request

-- Canceled e-signature request

-- Create a new template
+- Create a new update template
+- View the update templates

-- Edit an existing template
+- Edit an update template

-- Enable/disable a template
+- Enable an update template

-- Viewed template
+- Disablle an update template
+- Submit an update
+- View the details of an update
+- File attached to an update

-For access to more auditing approvals within Power Automate, enable and configure auditing in the default environment for the primary approval entities Approval, Approval Request, and Approval Response.
-Create, update, and delete operations are auditable events for Approval records.
-Learn more about [Audit data and user activity for security and compliance - Power Platform \| Microsoft Docs](/power-platform/admin/audit-data-user-activity).
+For access to more auditing updates within Power Automate, enable and configure auditing in the default environment for the primary update entities update, update template.
+Create, edit, enable, disable operations are auditable events for Update template records.
+Submit, view, file attached are auditable events for Update records.
+[Learn more about auditing](/power-platform/admin/audit-data-user-activity).

 Auditing can be customized further in the [Microsoft 365 Security and Compliance Center](https://support.office.com/article/go-to-the-office-365-security-compliance-center-7e696a40-b86b-4a20-afcc-559218b7b1b8?ui=en-US&rs=en-US&ad=US).